God's love in creation

 Prayerfully plan an outdoor outing with God this week.
 I like to drive somewhere, where I can safely observe His creation, and talk to Him about it.
 Or, you might want to take a walk and enjoy His creation.
 If you are doing this study in a group setting, be ready to share your outdoor experience with God to your group.

-- Free audio devotion 1 (27 minutes): Free MP3 devotion - God's love in creation
+- Free podcast 1 (27 minutes): Free podcast devotion - God's love in creation

-- Free audio mini-devotion 1 (6 minutes): Free MP3 mini devotion - God's love in creation
+- Free podcast mini-devotion 1 (6 minutes): Free podcast mini devotion - God's love in creation